yzy98/nextjs-starter-template-paddle/README.md

 pnpm db:push
 ```

-You can go to your Supabase project dashboard to check if all User, Product, Price and Subscription tables have been created.
+You can go to your Neon project dashboard to check if all User, Product, Price and Subscription tables have been created.

 ## Features

 - 🎯 Styled with Tailwind CSS
 - 🎨 Beautiful UI components with Shadcn
 - 🔐 Authentication with Clerk
-- 🗄️ PostgreSQL Database with Supabase
+- 🗄️ PostgreSQL Database with Neon
 - 💳 Payment processing with Paddle
 - 🔄 Real-time webhook handling
-- 🚀 Type-safe ORM with Prisma
+- 🚀 Type-safe ORM with Drizzle
-- ⚡️ TRPC for end-to-end type-safe API
+- ⚡️ TRPC and TanStack Query for end-to-end type-safe API
+- 📋 Table management with TanStack Table
 - 🛡️ Upstash for rate limiting

 ## Architecture